tomborjigen/3319_db_website/README.md

 UPDATE:

-Since the course has ended, the CS department has shut down the virtual machines to free resources.
-Consequentially, the website is no longer running,but all the PHP scripts, HTML, CSS and JavaScript files are here.
+Since the course has ended, the CS department has shut down the virtual machines to maintain their resources.
+Consequentially, the website is no longer running, but all the PHP scripts, HTML, CSS and JavaScript files are here.